ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 The value (1,1,1) is a fixed point in all of those transforms (it means the same thing in all of these spaces).

 This proposal also includes adding 16-bit floating-point as a supported storage format for 2D Canvas.
-The exact mechanism is not yet defined (it will likely be in CanvasRenderingContext2DSettings or elsewhere)

-Similarly, ImageData will also be updated to support 16-bit fixed-point and 32-bit floating-point.
+ImageData will also be updated to support 16-bit fixed-point and 32-bit floating-point.

 ## HDR Compositing Modes